fedarko/pyfastg/README.md

  G
 ```
-is perfectly valid (however, `ATC G` is not since the inner space, ` `, will be
+is technically valid (however, a line like `ATC G` is not valid since the inner
-considered part of the sequence).
+space, ` `, would be considered part of the sequence).

 It is also worth noting that pyfastg **only creates nodes based on the edges
 explicitly described in the graph**: if your graph only contains edges